David Markus

 David Evan Markus (born 1973) is an American attorney, public officer, rabbi and spiritual director.
+He is the first full-time U.S. judicial officer serving a rabbinic pulpit.

-He currently serves as Deputy Chief Counsel in the New York State Judiciary, Judicial Referee in New York Supreme Court, co-chair of ALEPH: Alliance for Jewish Renewal, and co-rabbi of Temple Beth-El of City Island (New York City, New York).
-Markus formerly served as Special Counsel to the New York State Senate Majority.
-A leader of Jewish Renewal, Markus resides in Westchester County, New York.
-Markus should not be confused with David Oscar Markus, a criminal defense lawyer — also of Harvard Law School - or David Marcus, the son of Captain James Tiberius Kirk from the popular television series "Star Trek."
+He currently serves as Referee and Special Counsel for Access to Justice in the New York Supreme Court, Ninth Judicial District, and rabbi of Congregation Shir Ami (Greenwich, Connecticut).

+Markus formerly served as Special Counsel to the New York State Senate Majority and as co-chair of ALEPH: Alliance for Jewish Renewal, a leader of Jewish Renewal movement.
+Markus resides in Westchester County, New York.